amirmghaemi/tika-document-ingest/README.md

 4. Once you are successfully logged into NIFI, you now have full access to the platform.

-#### ACCESS ELK
+#### ACCESS ELK (THROUGH DOCKER DESKTOP)

+1. In Docker Desktop:

-1. Open Docker Desktop, navigate to the containers/apps section, and press “start” on the “docker security tweaks” container.
+    A. Open Docker Desktop, navigate to the containers/apps section, and press “start” on the “docker security tweaks” container.

+    B. Once it is running, you can access elasticsearch by pasting the URL http://localhost:5601 into your web browser.

+2. In Command Line:

+    A. Navigate to the "docker-compose.yml" file inside of the "docker-elk-security-tweaks" folder.

+    B. Right-click in the folder and click "Open in Windows Terminal".

+    C. Use the "docker compose up" command in your terminal to start an instance of ELK stack.

-2. Once this container and its processes have run, you can access elasticsearch by pasting the URL http://localhost:5601 into your web browser.
+    D. Once it is running, you can access elasticsearch by pasting the URL http://localhost:5601 into your web browser.
+    ```
+    docker compose up
+    ```

 ## TABLE OF CONTENTS